Defining the 17 NIST 800-171 Domains

 Companies can have workstations, networks, and servers with a wide variety of hardware, software, and operating systems.
 This variety isn’t necessarily a problem and is quite normal since different employees and departments have different requirements.

 However, this can pose a security risk.
-Even if a company employs such varied technology, the different components must all be protected through regular updates and patches.
+Even if a company employs such varied technology, using internal resources or with a managed IT service provider, the different components must all be protected through regular updates and patches.

 Obsolete or unsupported software can create an entryway for hackers.
 Many companies keep legacy software and hardware because upgrading is expensive, and the employees can get used to certain interfaces.